Free Real Estate Power of Attorney Forms (U.S) – Word, PDF

 Select the real estate powers

-Real estate power of attorney forms may be used for either multiple or single transactions.
+Real estate POA forms may be used for either multiple or single transactions.

 It is also suitable for delegating real estate property management to an individual or entity.
 The powers may comprise purchase or sale of property, lease agreements, tenancy and evacuation of tenants, etc.